Table of contents

 • service ds_agent status

-2. If you're using a Linux server, your kernel might not be supported.
+2. If you are using a Linux server, your kernel might not be supported.
 For more information, see Error: Module installation failed (Linux).

 Reminder: If the Anti-Malware engine is showing a warning rather than an error for a Linux agent, see Warning: Anti-Malware Engine has only Essential functions.